o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Opening the Profiler

 The Profiler is embedded inside the **[ImGui tools](/docs/user-guide/gems/reference/debug/imgui)**.
-Please refer to the documentation to open the ImGui tools.
-Once opened, you should see a "Profiler" entry in the ImGui menu, click on it to Open the CPU Profiler.
+Open the ImGui tools, then click on the "Profiler" entry in the ImGui menu to Open the CPU Profiler.

 ![Imgui profiler overview](/images/user-guide/profiling/imgui/cpu-profiler-open.png)